dolittle-entropy/playbook/playbook/_docs/02_Creating_Software/index.md

 This is the playbook.
 This playbook is yours and ours.
 Please contribute to it via standard git pull-requests on GitHub.

-## Why do we have a Playbook?
-- To increase overall hapiness and effectivity of team members and the whole team
-- To document learnings and experience with what works and what does not work and lead to a more enjoyable and effective future
-- Reduce the number of mistakes and avoid common pitfalls
-- Strive to be a better developer, engineer, advisor and person and learn from other people’s shared experience

 ## General Guidance
 - Keep the code quality high
 - Value quality and correctness over ‘getting things done’